user0706/Mixer-v2/README.md

 The Evaluation tab provides the option to select one of the previously trained models.
 By default, the currently displayed information refers to the last trained model.<br/>As just mentioned the Evaluation tab provides an overview of the basic and additional information of the selected model.
 ### Test tab
 The selected model is tested here.<br/>After entering the sentence, the classification results are displayed as a percentage.<br/>The class with the highest percentage, is marked as the definitive answer, to the prediction of the class.

-> Created and tested in Python 3.6 on Windows 7 x64!

 # How to use the model?
 Example of application of a previously trained model.